COMPASS-DOE/methane-synthesis/ReadMe.txt

 #Ameriflux
 Nine (9) upland sites have methane data.
 Downloaded using the AmerifluxR package April 19th 2022 (site zipped files), and April 20th 2022 (metadata .xlsx).

+AmerifluxMethSites = code for site selection AmerifluxMethInitial = code for read-in of relevant data and aggregation